·8 min read

 MM2H Fixed Deposit: The Core Cost Component

-The fixed deposit is the largest single component of MM2H cost and the most misunderstood.
-Unlike application fees that are consumed, the fixed deposit remains the applicant's asset — held in a Malaysian bank under the applicant's name and earning interest throughout the visa period.
-Silver tier applicants deposit RM 500,000; Gold tier applicants deposit RM 1,000,000.
-The deposit can be placed at any Malaysian commercial bank, and applicants are free to negotiate the best available fixed deposit rate.
+The fixed deposit is the biggest single piece of MM2H cost and the most misunderstood.
+Unlike fees that are spent, it stays your asset, held in a Malaysian bank in your name and earning interest throughout the visa period.
+Silver applicants place USD 150,000 (about RM 700,000), Gold applicants USD 500,000 (about RM 2.3 million), and Platinum applicants USD 1,000,000 (about RM 4.7 million).
+You can hold it at any Malaysian commercial bank and negotiate the best available rate.

-After twelve months, Silver tier holders may withdraw up to RM 150,000 for approved purchases — most commonly a property down payment or medical treatment.
-Gold tier holders may withdraw up to RM 500,000.
-The remaining balance must be maintained for the duration of the visa.
-This withdrawal provision is strategically important for property investors: it allows the fixed deposit to serve as a bridge to property acquisition, with the withdrawn portion effectively converting from cash to real estate equity.
+After approval, holders can withdraw up to 50% of the deposit for approved purposes, most commonly a property down payment, children's education, or medical treatment.
+For a Silver applicant that frees up to about RM 350,000 from the roughly RM 700,000 deposit; the rest stays put for the duration of the visa.
+That withdrawal provision matters for property investors: it lets the fixed deposit act as a bridge to acquisition, with the withdrawn portion converting from cash to real estate equity.

-Interest earned on the fixed deposit is taxable in Malaysia but exempt from withholding tax for MM2H holders, meaning the gross rate is the effective rate.
-At current 3.0–3.5% rates, a RM 500,000 deposit generates RM 15,000–17,500 annually — insufficient to offset the opportunity cost for investors accustomed to higher returns, but meaningful when viewed as a cost of securing ten-year Malaysian residency.
-The true cost of the fixed deposit is not the deposit itself but the yield differential between 3.0% fixed deposit rates and whatever the investor's alternative deployment would have earned.
+Interest on the fixed deposit is taxable in Malaysia but exempt from withholding tax for MM2H holders, so the gross rate is the effective rate.
+At current 3.0 to 3.5% rates, a roughly RM 700,000 Silver deposit generates about RM 21,000 to 24,500 a year, not enough to offset the opportunity cost for investors used to higher returns, but meaningful as the price of long-term Malaysian residency.
+The true cost of the fixed deposit isn't the deposit itself.
+It's the yield gap between 3.0% fixed deposit rates and whatever your alternative use of the money would have earned.

 Processing Fees, Insurance, and Other MM2H Costs

-Beyond the fixed deposit, MM2H applicants face a series of processing and administrative costs that total RM 15,000–35,000 in the first year.
+Beyond the fixed deposit, MM2H applicants face processing and administrative costs that total RM 15,000 to 35,000 in the first year.
 The immigration processing fee is RM 5,000 per principal applicant, plus RM 2,500 per dependent.
-Visa stamping fees add RM 500–1,000.
-Professional agent fees — while not mandatory, agents are used by the vast majority of applicants — range from RM 5,000 to RM 15,000 depending on the complexity of the application and the level of concierge service provided.
+Visa stamping fees add RM 500 to 1,000.
+Professional agent fees, not mandatory but used by the vast majority of applicants, run RM 5,000 to RM 15,000 depending on how complex the application is and the level of concierge service.

-Medical insurance is mandatory for all MM2H holders and must be obtained from a Malaysian-registered insurer.
-Comprehensive coverage including outpatient, hospitalisation, and emergency treatment typically costs RM 4,000–12,000 per year for applicants aged 35–55, rising to RM 12,000–24,000 for applicants over 65.
-The requirement applies for the full duration of the visa, making annual insurance premiums a recurring cost that must be modelled into the total programme expenditure.
+Medical insurance is mandatory for all MM2H holders and must come from a Malaysian-registered insurer.
+Comprehensive cover including outpatient, hospitalisation, and emergency treatment typically costs RM 4,000 to 12,000 a year for applicants aged 35 to 55, rising to RM 12,000 to 24,000 for applicants over 65.
+The requirement runs for the full visa period, so annual premiums are a recurring cost you have to model into total programme spend.

-Medical examination by a Malaysian-registered clinic is required as part of the application process, costing RM 500–1,500 per applicant.
-Security bond (where applicable) adds RM 1,000–2,000.
-Annual visa renewal, introduced under the revised programme structure, requires a RM 500 fee plus potential agent processing charges.
-Cumulatively, these ancillary costs add 3–5% to the headline fixed deposit amount — modest in absolute terms but important for accurate financial planning.
+A medical examination at a Malaysian-registered clinic is required as part of the application, costing RM 500 to 1,500 per applicant.
+A security bond, where applicable, adds RM 1,000 to 2,000.
+Annual visa renewal, introduced under the revised structure, costs RM 500 plus possible agent processing charges.
+Together, these ancillary costs add 3 to 5% to the headline fixed deposit, modest in absolute terms but important for accurate planning.

 MM2H Cost vs Competing Long-Stay Visa Programmes

-Thailand Elite charges a one-time fee of THB 600,000 to THB 2,000,000 (approximately RM 75,000–250,000) for 5- to 20-year membership with no fixed deposit requirement.
-The lower upfront cost is offset by the absence of residency rights that enable property ownership under the applicant's own name — Thailand restricts foreign freehold ownership of land and limits condo ownership to 49% of building total.
-For property investors, MM2H's higher cost unlocks significantly more favourable ownership structures.
+Thailand Elite charges a one-time fee of THB 600,000 to THB 2,000,000 (roughly RM 75,000 to 250,000) for 5 to 20 year membership with no fixed deposit.
+The lower upfront cost comes with no residency rights that let you own property in your own name, Thailand restricts foreign freehold land ownership and caps condo ownership at 49% of a building.
+For property investors, MM2H's higher cost buys far more favourable ownership structures.

-Singapore's Global Investor Programme requires a SGD 10,000,000 (approximately RM 35,000,000) investment in a Singapore-based business or approved fund, placing it in an entirely different category from MM2H.
-The comparison is instructive only in demonstrating that MM2H's RM 500,000–1,000,000 fixed deposit is modest by regional standards for programmes that grant long-term residency.
-Investors comparing the two programmes are typically at the ultra-high-net-worth level where MM2H represents a rounding error in the overall wealth allocation.
+Singapore's Global Investor Programme requires a SGD 10,000,000 (about RM 35,000,000) investment in a Singapore business or approved fund, which puts it in a completely different category from MM2H.
+The comparison is useful only to show that MM2H's USD 150,000 to 1,000,000 fixed deposit is modest by regional standards for a programme granting long-term residency.
+Investors weighing the two are usually at the ultra-high-net-worth level, where MM2H is a rounding error in the overall allocation.

-Portugal's Golden Visa — a frequent comparison point for European-oriented investors — requires a minimum EUR 500,000 investment in approved funds, with the property purchase route discontinued in 2023.
-At current exchange rates, the Golden Visa's investment requirement exceeds RM 2,500,000.
-MM2H's cost advantage is clear: it delivers long-term Asian residency, unrestricted property ownership, and a favourable tax environment at a fraction of the European programme's capital requirement.
+Portugal's Golden Visa, a frequent comparison for European-oriented investors, requires a minimum EUR 500,000 investment in approved funds, with the property route discontinued in 2023.
+At current exchange rates, that requirement tops RM 2,500,000.
+MM2H's cost edge is clear: it delivers long-term Asian residency, unrestricted property ownership, and a favourable tax environment at a fraction of the European programme's capital requirement.

 How MM2H Costs Integrate with Property Investment

-The most capital-efficient approach to MM2H is to treat the fixed deposit withdrawal as a property down payment.
-Silver tier holders who withdraw RM 150,000 after twelve months and combine it with mortgage financing at 70% LTV can acquire a property valued at approximately RM 1,500,000 — sufficient for a one-bedroom unit in KLCC near the Petronas Twin Towers or a two-bedroom unit in Bukit Bintang within walking distance of Pavilion KL.
-The remaining RM 350,000 in the fixed deposit continues earning interest while the property generates rental income.
+The most capital-efficient way to do MM2H is to treat the fixed deposit withdrawal as a property down payment.
+Silver holders who withdraw up to RM 350,000 (50% of the roughly RM 700,000 deposit) and pair it with 70% LTV financing can fund the down payment on a property comfortably above RM 1,000,000, enough for a one-bedder in KLCC near the Petronas Twin Towers or a two-bedder in Bukit Bintang within walking distance of Pavilion KL.
+The other RM 350,000 stays in the deposit, earning interest while the property earns rent.

 Reducing Your Effective MM2H Cost: Practical Strategies

-The most effective strategy for minimising MM2H costs is timing the fixed deposit to coincide with promotional rates.
-Malaysian banks periodically offer enhanced fixed deposit rates for new foreign deposits — particularly during balance sheet reporting periods in March, June, September, and December.
-A 50 basis point improvement on a RM 500,000 deposit generates an additional RM 2,500 annually, compounding meaningfully over the ten-year visa period.
+The most effective way to trim MM2H costs is timing the fixed deposit to land on promotional rates.
+Malaysian banks periodically offer enhanced fixed deposit rates for new foreign deposits, especially around balance-sheet reporting periods in March, June, September, and December.
+A 50 basis point improvement on a roughly RM 700,000 Silver deposit adds about RM 3,500 a year, which compounds meaningfully over the visa term.

-Insurance costs can be managed by selecting appropriate coverage levels rather than defaulting to the most comprehensive plan offered by the MM2H agent.
-Many applicants over-insure by purchasing top-tier plans with RM 1,000,000 annual limits when a RM 200,000 limit — adequate for virtually all medical scenarios in Malaysia, where healthcare costs are a fraction of Singapore or Hong Kong — would suffice at one-third the premium.
-The mandatory requirement is coverage, not maximum coverage.
+You can manage insurance costs by picking the right coverage level rather than defaulting to the most comprehensive plan the agent offers.
+Many applicants over-insure, buying top-tier plans with RM 1,000,000 annual limits when a RM 200,000 limit, plenty for nearly any medical scenario in Malaysia, where healthcare costs a fraction of Singapore or Hong Kong, would do at a third of the premium.
+The requirement is coverage, not maximum coverage.

-Agent fees are negotiable and should be treated as such.
-The processing work required for a straightforward MM2H application from a salaried professional with clear documentation is materially less than a complex application involving business ownership, multiple income sources, or dependents with special requirements.
-Applicants with clean documentation should expect fees at the lower end of the RM 5,000–15,000 range and should request a fixed-fee quotation rather than accepting a percentage-based charge.
-The 2 min walk to TRX (Putrajaya Line) or the 3 min walk to KLCC (Putrajaya Line) from central KL developments ensures MM2H holders can access immigration offices and banking services without car dependency.
+Agent fees are negotiable, so treat them that way.
+A straightforward MM2H application from a salaried professional with clean documentation takes far less work than a complex one involving business ownership, multiple income sources, or dependents with special needs.
+If your documentation is clean, expect fees at the lower end of the RM 5,000 to 15,000 range, and ask for a fixed-fee quote rather than a percentage-based charge.
+Central KL developments are easy to live from while you handle the paperwork, the 2 min walk to TRX (Putrajaya Line) or the 3 min walk to KLCC (Putrajaya Line) puts immigration offices and banking within reach without a car.

 The Verdict